fgasparro/EdgeDS-Docs/docs/Quick_Start.rst

          simpleType.Description = "Basic sample type";
   await config.CreateTypeAsync(simpleType);

 When working outside of .NET, SDS libraries are unavailable.
-The SdsType is defined using JSON and is posted to the OSIsoft Cloud Services endpoint.
+The SdsType is defined using JSON and is posted to the Edge Data Store endpoint.

 ::